switz/driver/README.md

 | isEmpty | true |
 | canCheckout | false |

 Here we have two possible states: `isEmpty` or `canCheckout` and one derived value from each state: isDisabled.

 Now you're probably thinking – this is over-engineering!
-We only have two states, just do this:
+We only have two states, why not just do this:

 ```javascript
 const CheckoutButton = ({ cartItems }) => {